PoCInnovation/Workshops/software/23.Starton/frontend/README.md

 Congratulations, you have just finished your first step !

-Now, we are going to attack the heart of the project, the first step will be to implement a connection page and that can be either a `login` page or a `sign-up` page depending on the URL.
+Now, we are going to attack the heart of the project, the first step will be to implement a connection page and that can be either a `login` page or a `register` page depending on the URL.

-Your two components must be called from your `Connection` component, for the latter we have chosen to provide you with a good part of the code, so you will only have to modify the children of the `FormContainer` tag.
+Your two components must be called from your `Connection` component, for the latter we have chosen to provide you with a good part of the code, so you will only have to modify the children of the `ConnectionForm` tag.

 Your role is to make it call either the :
 - `Login` component if `pageType === 'login'` or
-- `SignUp` if `pageType === 'signup'`.
+- `SignUp` if `pageType === 'register'`.

 **This also means that you have to link this with your router.**